 Sometimes referred to as “fatigue fractures,” stress fractures involve both the ankle and the foot.
 Stress fractures usually affect the tibia in the distal shinbone or the base of the fifth metatarsal, one of the long bones constituting the foot.
 Stress fractures are caused by numerous and repetitive forces on the foot and ankle, occurring in weight-bearing sports such as basketball, soccer or football.
 Symptoms of stress fractures include pain, inflammation and swelling.
+You should always contact a sports medicine doctor to confirm if you have a stress fracture.
 Because this type of fracture involves bones that have not entirely been broken, x-rays may display negative results for a fracture.
 An MRI or bone scan interpreted by a sports medicine doctor in Jersey City is necessary to properly diagnose stress fractures.

 Part of the shoulder joint complex, the AC joint is located at the lateral part of the clavicle that connects to a curved protuberance called the acromion, which is attached to the top of the scapula.
 This joint conjoining the clavicle and scapula is the acromioclavicular joint (AC joint).
 Three ligaments provide stability and flexibility to the joint, allowing you to raise your arms above your head.